sqlfluff/sqlfluff/docs/source/layout.rst

       the spacing before commas (as shown in the config above), where line breaks may be allowed, but if not they should *touch* the element before.

-   *  The value of :code:`inline` is effectively the same as :code:`touch` but in addition, no line breaks are allowed.
-This is best illustrated by the spacing found in a qualified identifier like :code:`my_schema.my_table`.
+   *  Both of the above can be qualified with the :code:`:inline` modifier - which prevents newlines within the segment.
+This is best illustrated by the spacing found in a qualified identifier like :code:`my_schema.my_table` which uses `touch:inline` or other clauses where we want to force some elements to be on the same line.

 *  **Line Position**: set using the :code:`line_position` option.
 By default this is unset, which implies no particular line position requirements.
 The